The GROW Model: What It Is and How To Use It (Plus FREE PowerPoint template)

 Coaching is a one-on-one relationship where the coach provides guidance and advice to a client.

-Mentoring is a more formal relationship between two people who are not necessarily related in any way, but both want to help each other achieve success in their respective fields.
-The mentee (person being mentored) is someone who is looking for advice and guidance, and the mentor (the person giving that advice and guidance) is someone with experience or knowledge who can help them reach their goals.
+Mentoring is a more formal relationship between two people who are unrelated but want to help each other succeed in their respective fields.
+The mentee (the person being mentored) is looking for advice and guidance, and the mentor (the person giving that advice and guidance) is someone with experience or knowledge who can help them reach their goals.

-There are some important differences between coaching and mentoring.
+There are some essential differences between coaching and mentoring.
 While both are mentorship relationships, coaching focuses on specific tasks or goals.
-This can be anything from career growth to personal development, whereas mentoring focuses on any area of life where someone needs help.
-Coaching also has an explicit goal, which means there’s a clear outcome in mind when you start the process, while mentoring doesn’t always have to have one goal in mind.
+This can be anything from career growth to personal development, whereas mentoring focuses on any area where someone needs help.
+Coaching also has an explicit plan, which means there’s a clear outcome in mind when you start the process, while mentoring doesn’t always have to have one goal in mind.
 This can make it easier for mentors to give more general advice without getting too specific about what they want their mentee to do next.

 Developing Good Leaders: The Key to Company Success

-A good people development strategy enables leaders to uncover and develop the strengths of their people.
-It does that by helping you understand the talents and motivations of your people so that you are able to assign them to roles that play to those strengths and motivations.
+A good people development strategy enables leaders to uncover and develop their people's strengths.
+It does that by helping them understand their talents and motivations so that they can be assigned roles that match those strengths and motivations.

 When people feel that their strengths are not being leveraged or their development needs are not being met, they are more likely to leave.
-Having a good people development strategy enables you to identify potential leaders early so that you can develop them more quickly and effectively to meet organizational needs.
+A good people development strategy enables you to identify potential leaders early to develop them more quickly and effectively to meet organizational needs.

 What is the GROW coaching model for coaching?